LevanceWam/qualityTest/README.md

 # qualityTest

+## Getting started

-### Install Packages
+### Install Package

 ```
-npm i quality_test
+npm install quality_test
 ```
-## How to use it
+### Usage

-First you are going to want to start in debug mode
+start server in debug mode

 ```
 DEBUG=true node src/server
 ```

-## Debugging
+### Debugging
-When you debug you have to the path and the code to execute the code.

-path:
+including package in file
 ```
 const util = require('quality_test');
 ```

-Code:
-For the code you have 3 parameters  a title, a obj and data
+For the code you have 3 parameters  a title, a obj and status. status should be set to warn, error, or log.
 ```
-util.debug('title, obj, data');
+util.debug('title', obj, 'status');
 ```